 construction loan – financing for a development project; typically these loans are short-term, covering the construction timeframe (1 to 3 yrs); after construction is completed, the developer usually pays off the construction loan by refinancing with a Permanent Loan – a standard loan for existing hotels.

 contract rooms - Contract rooms are occupied at rates stipulated by contracts – such as for airline crews and permanent guests.
 Room allotments that do not require guaranteed use or payment should not be classified as contract.
 Rooms sold under such allotments should be classified as transient.

 credit agreement - A legal contract in which a bank arranges to loan a customer a certain amount of money for a specified amount of time.
 The credit agreement outlines all the rules and regulations associated with the contract.
 This includes the interest that must be paid on the loan.

 A credit agreement can be a lengthy and detailed document that explains all the terms of the contract.
 For the most part, all types of loans (ranging from credit cards to mortgages) have some credit agreement, which must be signed and agreed on by the bank or lender and customer.
 The contract doesn’t come into effect until the document has been signed by both parties.

-Hotel industry example: In 2002, Cendant Corporation obtained a US$2.9-billion, three-year, revolving credit facility replacing US$2.4 billion of credit facilities scheduled to expire in August 2003 and February 2004.
-The credit facility represented a US$500-million increase in Cendant’s credit lines.
+Hotel industry example: In 2002, Cendant Corporation obtained a $2.9-billion, three-year, revolving credit facility replacing $2.4 billion of credit facilities scheduled to expire in August 2003 and February 2004.
+The credit facility represented a $500-million increase in Cendant’s credit lines.
 JP Morgan Chase and Bank of America were the co-lead banks and Citibank, Barclays and Bank of Nova Scotia were the co-agents for the credit facility.

 debt – money owed by a property to entities other than the owner; typically, this is the mortgage, but may include other obligations (mezzanine loan, taxes, etc.)